scossu/lakesuperior/README.md

 ### Dependencies

 1. Python 3.5 or greater.
-1. The [LMDB](https://symas.com/lmdb/) database library.
-It should be included in most Linux distributions' standard package repositories.
 1. A message broker supporting the STOMP protocol.
-For testing and evaluation purposes, [Coilmq](https://github.com/hozn/coilmq) is included with the dependencies and should be automatically installed.
+For testing and evaluation purposes, [CoilMQ](https://github.com/hozn/coilmq) is included with the dependencies and should be automatically installed.

 ### Installation steps

-1. Install dependencies as indicated above
 1. Create a virtualenv in a project folder:
    `virtualenv -p <python 3.5+ exec path> <virtualenv folder>`
 1. Activate the virtualenv: `source <path_to_virtualenv>/bin/activate`